 Alexander Keith’s is among the oldest commercial breweries in North America, founded by Alexander Ketih in 1817.
 This historic brewery was originally built in 1820, and began brewing IPA in 1822.

-The award winning historical tour is very different from most brewery tours.
+The award-winning historical tour is very different from most brewery tours.
 It doesn’t just go over the beer brewing process, but also tells a bit of Alexander Keith’s story and some history as well.
+This definitely sits a spot as one of the best things to do in Halifax for foodies!

 Did you know?
 Aside from being Nova Scotia’s first certified brewmaster, Alexander Keith was also a three-time mayor of Halifax.